 Underwood started producing deviled ham in 1868.
 In 1870 the company trademarked the devil logo used on the can, and it is now the oldest trademark for a food product still in use in the United States.
 The design of the devil has undergone significant change since the cans pictured above were made.
 As seen here, the original devil featured long black claws, one cloven hoof, and a fierce expression on his mustachioed face.
 The current incarnation presents a more congenial image replete with a happy grin and depicted in the act of giving a friendly wave.

-These antique (empty) cans were provided for Mrs. Rose Kennedy by the William Underwood Company to aid in her project to refurnish the house to reflect the year of President John F. Kennedy's birth, 1917.
+These antique (empty) cans were provided for Mrs. Rose Kennedy by the William Underwood Company in the late 1960s to aid in her project to refurnish the house to reflect the year of President John F. Kennedy's birth, 1917.